RaviRuhela/Assignment/README.md

-# Upload/Download CSV Files with MySQL database
+# Operation On CSV Files

 #Change Jdbc String spring.datasource.url in Application.properties and userName and password too